elysianb/vintedget/README.md

                 thread id, and a .vget-response.html file and also a .vget-response.json file are created in the folder.

-                If you have previously executed vget --login command, you can use it like the following examples.
+                You need to have previously executed vget --login command

                 Examples:
                   vget --thread 123456
                   vget --t 123456

-                Additional arguments are needed if you want to download photos without login or if you want to use a particular identity :
-                -T, --token

                 Examples:
-                  vget --thread 123456 -T $token
+                  vget --thread 123456
-                  vget --t 123456 -T $token
+                  vget --t 123456

         -f, --favorites
                 Execute operation on favorites list of authenticated user.
                 Favorites are saved in a csv file with the user id

+                You need to have previously executed vget --login command

                 Available operations:
                 -l, --list